A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Conclusion

 \section{Conclusion}

 In this paper we have presented the results of a variability survey conducted with HATNet of field K and M dwarfs selected by color and proper motion.
 We used a variety of variability selection techniques to identify periodic and quasi-periodic variables, and have also conducted a search for large amplitude, long-duration flare events.
-We conducted Monte Carlo simulations of light curves with realistic noise properties to aid in setting the selection thresholds.
 Out of a total sample of \NUMtotsample{} stars we selected \NUMtotpotentialvar{} that show potential variability, including \NUMEB{} that show eclipses in their light curves, and \NUMflarestars{} that show flares.
 We inspected all automatically selected light curves by eye, and flagged \NUMrobustplusflares{} stars (including those with flares) as being secure variability detections.
 Because the HATNet images have poor spatial resolution, variability blending is a significant problem.
-We therefore implemented an automated routine to classify selected non-flare variables as probable blends, potential blends, unlikely blends, unblended or as having problematic amplitudes.
-Altogether we found \NUMrobustplusflaresnonblend{} variables that are classified as secure detections and are not classified as probable blends or as having problematic amplitudes (cases where the best-fit Fourier series to the light curve has a flase alarm probability greater than 10\%).
-This includes \NUMEBnonblend{} stars that show eclipses in their light curves.
-We identified \NUMflareevents{} flare events in \NUMflarestars{} stars, \NUMflareswithperorEB{} of these stars are also selected as potential periodic or quasi-periodic variables (\NUMflareswithrobustperorEB{} are considered reliable detections, of which \NUMflareswithrobustperorEBnonpererr{} have reliable period determinations and \NUMflareswithrobustperorEBnonpererrnonblend{} have reliable period determinations and are not flagged as probable blends are as having problematic amplitude determinations).
+We therefore implemented an automated routine to classify selected non-flare variables as probable blends, potential blends, unlikely blends, or as unblended.
+Altogether we found \NUMrobustplusflaresnonblend{} variables that are classified as secure detections and are not classified as probable blends.
+We estimate, however, that 26\% of these stars may still be blends with fainter variables.
+The \NUMrobustplusflaresnonblend{} variables includes \NUMEBnonblend{} stars that show eclipses in their light curves.
+We identified \NUMflareevents{} flare events in \NUMflarestars{} stars, \NUMflareswithperorEB{} of these stars are also selected as potential periodic or quasi-periodic variables (all \NUMflareswithrobustperorEB{} are considered reliable detections, and \NUMflareswithrobustperorEBnonpererrnonblend{} are not flagged as probable blends).
 We matched the sample of potential variables to other catalogs, and found that \NUMcross{} lie within $2\arcmin$ of a previously identified variable, while \NUMnotcross{} do not.
-Including only flare stars and variables that are classified as secure detections and are not classified as probable blends or as having problematic amplitudes, \NUMrobustplusflaresnonblendknownvar{} (including \NUMEBnonblendknown{} EBs) lie within $2\arcmin$ of a previously identified variable, so that \NUMrobustplusflaresnonblendnotknownvar{} are new identifications.
+Including only flare stars and variables that are classified as secure detections and are not classified as probable blends, \NUMrobustplusflaresnonblendknownvar{} (including \NUMEBnonblendknown{} EBs) lie within $2\arcmin$ of a previously identified variable, so that \NUMrobustplusflaresnonblendnotknownvar{} are new identifications.